vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/time-triggered-pipelines/02-multiple-time-triggers/README.md

 1. issue the following fly command:
 `fly -t <your-concourse-alias> set-pipeline -p multiple-timers -c scheduled-pipeline-02.yml`

-Then un-paused the `multiple-timers` pipeline in Concourse and it will be triggered either automatically in the interval of every 4 or every 10 minutes or manually by running job `manual-trigger`.
+Then unpaused the `multiple-timers` pipeline in Concourse and it will be triggered either automatically in the interval of every 4 or every 10 minutes or manually by running job `manual-trigger`.

 Note: